chenzhaiyu/abspy/joss/paper.md

 ![A 2D illustration for adaptive binary space partitioning.\label{fig:2d}](assets/2d.png){ width=80% }

 Initially designed for research purposes, *abspy* has since evolved to support a wide range of 3D applications, particularly for compact reconstructions.
-It has been employed in various research projects and featured in several scientific publications (e.g., [@chen2022points2poly, @chen2024polygnn, @sulzer2024concise]) as well as graduate students projects.
+It has been employed in various research projects and featured in several scientific publications [@chen2022points2poly; @chen2024polygnn; @sulzer2024concise] as well as graduate students projects.

 # Overview of features
 The core features of *abspy* include: